 For thumbnail sketches of John Weiherman’s parents and siblings please follow this link if you haven’t already.

-Camp Arcadia: The First Sixty Years, by Dr. Frank W. Miller, J.B.
-Publications, Manistee, 1982
+For further information on the history of Camp Arcadia, see: Camp Arcadia: The First Sixty Years, by Dr. Frank W. Miller, J.B.
+Publications, Manistee, 1982 and

 The Hopes and Dreams of All: The International Walther League and Lutheran Youth in American Culture, 1983-1993, Dr. Jon F. Pahl, Wheat Ridge Ministries, Chicago, 1993.